avolutions-php/avolutions/docs/en/command.md

 > php avolute foo-bar -h
 ```
 ```
-This is the foo-bar Command!.
+This is the foo-bar Command!

 Usage:
   foo-bar [options]